Types of Degenerative Joint Disease

 - Lumbar region – Pain, weakness, or numbness may travel from the lower back and down through the hips, buttocks, legs, and feet.
 Joint instability may also occur.

 Once your physician confirms a diagnosis of spinal degenerative joint disease, he or she may prescribe a regimen of conservative treatments such as pain medication, physical therapy, gentle stretching, hot-cold compresses and intermittent rest.
 If weeks or months of these methods do not mitigate your pain, your physician may recommend spine surgery.
 In this case, contact Laser Spine Institute.
 Our minimally invasive procedures are a more effective alternative to traditional open back surgery.
 Laser Spine Institute has helped tens of thousands of people find relief from neck and back pain.
-Request a complimentary review of your MRI or CT scan today.
+Request your MRI or CT scan review today.